Siskiyou Mountains Salamander

 In February 2000, we completed a status review for the Siskiyou Mountains salamander.
 We are following new genetic research which has the potential to warrant protection for distinct populations under the Endangered Species Act.
 ESA protection for these populations could result in a significant reduction in logging and road building on both public and private lands.

 In June 2004, KS Wild and a coalition of groups filed a petition with the U.S. Fish and Wildlife Service requesting protection of the Siskiyou Mountains salamander as an endangered species under the Endangered Species Act.
 The salamander was formerly protected under a provision of the Northwest Forest Plan called the “Survey and Manage” Program, which required the Forest Service and BLM to conduct surveys of the salamander and protect its habitat.
-The Bush Administration eliminated the Survey and Manage Program March 23, 2004.
+The Bush Administration attempted to eliminate the Survey and Manage Program March 23, 2004, and conservation organizations including KS Wild thwarted that effort.